mmondics/podman-intro/README.md

     You also could have immediately executed this `podman run` command without first executing the `podman pull`.
 Podman would have pulled the container image automatically from a container registry if it was not found locally.

+6. Look at your running container.

+    ```text
+    podman ps
+    ```

+    `ps` in this context stands for `process status`.
+The containers listed by the `podman ps` are containers (processes) in a running state.
+If for some reason your container has an error and terminates, you are able to find it by adding the `-a` flag to see all containers, not just the ones that are running.

+    ```text
+    podman ps -a
+    ```

-6. In a web browser, navigate to <localhost:8080> to see your nginx service running.
+7. In a web browser, navigate to <localhost:8080> to see your nginx service running.

     ![nginx-default](images/nginx-default.png)